pearcej/cpp4python/_sources/Turtles/Geometry_Shapes_Stamps.rst

 Every shape is a set of coordinates.
 Within the CTurtle library we have the choice of choosing between a select few shapes that we can turn our Turtle into.
 To change the appearance of your Turtle, you can use :code:`shape` to set your Turtle to one of four default shapes.

-Consider the following code:
+CTurtle features four default shapes, :code:`triangle`, :code:`indented_triangle`, :code:`square`, and :code:`arrow`.

+The following code example shows how to set the shape of a turtle by giving it the name of a shape.

 .. code-block:: cpp

   turtle.shape("square");

+Given that all primitive shapes are defined as a collection of points, all of the default shapes are also defined this way.
-Polygons, for custom shapes, must have their points defined in counter-clockwise order to appear correctly.
+Polygons, for custom and default shapes, must have their points defined in counter-clockwise order to appear correctly.
 This is due to the mathematics behind filling arbitrary shapes, and is a limitation almost all computer graphics need to abide by.
-CTurtle features four default shapes, :code:`triangle`, :code:`indented_triangle`, :code:`square`, and :code:`arrow`.
-Consider the construction of their points, and how they could be considered "counter-clockwise".
-One edge exists between the first last points for each of these shapes.
+Consider the order of their points in the following table, and how they could be considered "counter-clockwise".
+They are in order from top to bottom, and one edge exists between the first last points for each of these shapes.
+Please note that positive Y coordinates are *lower* on the screen, while negative Y coordinates are *higher* on the screen.

 ======== ===================== ========== ========
 triangle   indented_triangle     square    arrow